 Our support representative will generate and email you a CSR (Certificate Signing Request).
 You can use the CSR to order an SSL certificate from your vendor.

 Visit your vendor's website and use the CSR to order your certificate.
-Make sure the SSL certificate you purchase is for Apache/Nginx, and make sure your vendor includes the following statements in the SAN (Subject Alternative Name) section of the certificate so that it applies to your website's URL with and without the www:
+Make sure the SSL certificate you purchase is for Apache or Nginx, and make sure your vendor includes the following statements in the SAN (Subject Alternative Name) section of the certificate so that it applies to your website's URL with and without the www:

 - After we receive the certificate from you, we'll install it on your website and let you know when we're done.